andy-reiu/dosesyncfront/README.md

 A user-friendly web interface for managing patient scheduling and dose planning in the Nuclear Department.

-The frontend allows staff to plan today's or the week's schedule—when to inject, how much to inject, and monitor remaining doses after injections.
+The frontend allows staff to plan today's or the week's schedule - when to inject, how much to inject, and monitor remaining doses after injections.
 Role-based access and interacts with the backend system to ensure accurate, real-time data.

 There are user interfaces for managing calculations, hospital data, and isotopes.